henatan99/private-events/README.md

 ruby -v
 ```

-You should see your version ofruby.
+You should see your version of Ruby.
 If it's not installed in your system, follow this [guide](https://www.ruby-lang.org/en/documentation/installation/) and it will help you to get it done.

 Then you can install rails using this command,